Remembering NPR's Ken Barcus, a tough editor with a big heart - NewsBreak

 Young Ukrainians are spreading joy by organizing cleanup parties

+A group of volunteers are spreading joy in Ukraine by organizing cleanup parties.
+Young Ukrainians blast music and dance as they clean the debris of obliterated homes.
 War is awful, but war cleanup - one grassroots organization in Ukraine is trying to make it fun by bringing young people from the cities into villages destroyed by fighting.
 NPR's Kat Lonsdorf has more.
-KAT LONSDORF, BYLINE: Sixty-six-year-old Hanna Yurchenko carries a basket full of apples freshly picked from...

-NPR's Sacha Pfeiffer speaks with Washington Post reporter Carol Leonnig about the Secret Service knowing about the Capitol threat more than a week before the insurrection.
-Among the biggest revelations to come out of the last select committee hearing on the January 6 attack is new evidence showing the U.S. Secret Service knew there was potential for the day to turn violent.
-California Congressman and committee member Adam Schiff said the panel obtained nearly a million records from the Secret Service.
-And here's how he described one tip to the agency.

 NPR